 The burden is on the state of Florida to prove your guilt of the criminal charges.
 Don’t help the state prove its case.
 Don’t attempt to defend yourself.

 We work with experienced criminal defense attorneys in Ft.
-Lauderdale, Florida, who can seek the dismissal of your disorderly intoxication (public drunkenness), disturbing the peace, or disorderly conduct criminal charges.
+Hollywood, Florida, who can seek the dismissal of your disorderly intoxication (public drunkenness), disturbing the peace, or disorderly conduct criminal charges.
 To prove criminal charges for breach of the peace and disorderly conduct, the state of Florida prosecuting attorney must generally rely upon eyewitness testimony about your conduct.
 Florida Ticket Firm’s criminal defense attorneys know how to attack the state’s case and cross-examine any witnesses who are called to testify to support the state’s case.

 You are innocent of any charges for disturbing the peace, disorderly conduct or disorderly intoxication (public intoxication / public drunkenness) until you are proven guilty.
 The burden is on the state of Florida to prove your guilt of the criminal charges.
 Don’t help the state prove its case.
 Don’t attempt to defend yourself.
 The potential criminal consequences and lifelong consequences of being found guilty of the Florida crimes of disorderly conduct or disorderly intoxication call for making certain you present the best defense available.
 Florida Ticket Firm’s experienced disturbing the peace lawyers improve the chances of the best possible outcome with respect to your criminal charges.

 Get The Help Of An Experienced Attorney Now

 Call Florida Ticket Firm today at 844-352-3476 for a FREE consultation with a Florida disorderly conduct lawyer regarding your charges for disturbing the peace, disorderly conduct or public intoxication.
 Se habla español.